BetonQuest/BetonQuest/docs/Documentation/Conditions-List.md

 ## Potion Effect: `effect`

 To meet this condition the player must have an active potion effect.
-There is only one argument and it takes values from this page: [potion types](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/potion/PotionEffectType.html).
+There is only one argument and it takes values from this page: <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/potion/PotionEffectType.html" target="_blank">potion types</a>.

 !!! example
     ```YAML